PX4/PX4-user_guide/en/config/safety.md

 <span id="CBRK_FLIGHTTERM"></span>Circuit breaker for flight termination | [CBRK_FLIGHTTERM](../advanced_config/parameter_reference.md#CBRK_FLIGHTTERM) | Enables/Disables flight termination action (disabled by default).

-Setting this value to 4 enables flight termination, which will -->

 ### Return Home Settings {#return_settings}

 *Return* is a common [failsafe action](#failsafe_actions) that engages [Return mode](../flight_modes/return.md) to return the vehicle to the home position.